BinaryRepublic/triangl-auth-service/README.md

 ## Token generation and usage

 Since I am following the OIDC standard, access_token, refresh_token and id_token are **JWT** tokens.
 To sign and later verify them I use asynchronous encryption (RS256) involving a private and public key (RSA key pair).
 Both keys are injected into the auth-service as environment variables, such that they are not laying in the source code which would be a huge security threat.
 During [token generation](https://github.com/BinaryRepublic/triangl-auth-service/blob/master/src/service/AuthService.js#L79) the private key is used to encrypt the tokens signature.
-Later when the client sends a request to any **resource server** (like dashboard-service) the token signature can be verified using the public key which is exposed on [/auth-service/auth/.well-known/jwks.json](https://github.com/BinaryRepublic/triangl-auth-service/blob/master/src/controller/AuthController.js#L77).
-To do this, the customer service is [fetching the public key from the auth-service on start-up.](https://github.com/BinaryRepublic/triangl-dashboard-service/blob/master/src/main/kotlin/com/triangl/dashboard/support/JwtTokenProvider.kt#L28)
+Later when the client sends a request to any **resource server** (like dashboard-service) the token signature can be verified using the public key which is exposed on [GET /auth-service/auth/.well-known/jwks.json](https://github.com/BinaryRepublic/triangl-auth-service/blob/master/src/controller/AuthController.js#L77).
+To do this, the dashboard-service is [fetching the public key from the auth-service on start-up.](https://github.com/BinaryRepublic/triangl-dashboard-service/blob/master/src/main/kotlin/com/triangl/dashboard/support/JwtTokenProvider.kt#L28)

 ## Authorization

-In order to only allow a user access to the respective customers data, I the customer table contains a **userId** column.
+In order to only allow a user access to the respective customers data, the customer table contains a **userId** column.
 This is used to assign a user to a customer.
 When the dashboard-service parses and validates the JWT access_token it also [checks the containing user_id](https://github.com/BinaryRepublic/triangl-dashboard-service/blob/master/src/main/kotlin/com/triangl/dashboard/support/JwtTokenProvider.kt#L44).
 Later when loading customer data from the database only data [for the customer of the SecurityContext is queried.](https://github.com/BinaryRepublic/triangl-dashboard-service/blob/master/src/main/kotlin/com/triangl/dashboard/services/VisitorService.kt#L20) There are no roles/authorities implemented yet.
 However this could easily be added by [setting the SecurityContext (third argument).](https://github.com/BinaryRepublic/triangl-dashboard-service/blob/master/src/main/kotlin/com/triangl/dashboard/support/JwtTokenProvider.kt#L47)

 ## Password hashing